Content Map Terms

 Asthma: Symptoms of Difficulty Breathing

-• Tiring quickly during talking or eating.
-You may have to catch your breath during eating.
-The difficulty during eating may lead to poor nutrition.
+• Tiring quickly when you talk or eat.
+You may have to catch your breath while eating.

-• Using your abdominal (belly) muscles to assist breathing.
-The abdominal wall collapses inward instead of expanding outward when you breathe in.
+• Using your belly muscles to help you breathe.
+Your belly wall collapses inward instead of expanding outward when you breathe in.

-• Having skin colour—especially on the face, hands, and feet—that is pale to slightly grey, or lacy purple and pale (mottled).
+• Skin colour that is pale to slightly grey, or lacy purple and pale (mottled).
 But your tongue, gums, and lips remain pink.

 • Breathing very fast.
 Children usually grunt with each breath.
-Shortness of breath can interfere with the ability to speak smoothly.
+When you're short of breath, it can make it hard to speak smoothly.

 • Appearing anxious and being unable to eat because it's too hard to breathe.

-• Using the neck, chest, and abdominal muscles to breathe; the skin between, above, and under the ribs collapses inward with each breath.
-The person also may open his or her nostrils wide when breathing in.
+• Using your neck, chest, and belly muscles to breathe.
+The skin between, above, and under the ribs collapses inward with each breath.
+You also may open your nostrils wide when you breathe in.

-• Taking longer than usual to breathe out and sometimes having a high-pitched, musical sound when breathing in.
+• Taking longer than usual to breathe out and sometimes having a high-pitched, musical sound when you breathe in.

-• Sitting up, leaning forward, or sitting with the nose tilted up as if sniffing the air.
+• Sitting up, leaning forward, or sitting with your nose tilted up as if sniffing the air.

-• Having skin colour that is persistently pale, grey, bluish, or mottled, including the tongue, lips, earlobes, and nail beds.
+• Skin colour that is persistently pale, grey, bluish, or mottled, including the tongue, lips, earlobes, and nail beds.

 Credits